-- Grade transitions on the building along the sidewalk should be designed to maximize active pedestrian-scale frontages between waist and eye level while minimizing blank walls. - 2.
-When possible, the interior floor level should step to match the exterior grade. - 3.
+Grade transitions on the building along the sidewalk should be designed to maximize active pedestrian-scale frontages between waist and eye level while minimizing blank walls.

+- 2. When possible, the interior floor level should step to match the exterior grade. - 3.
 If it is necessary for the interior floor to remain constant along the grade, changes may be accommodated by a storefront window display space. - 4.
 Knee wall and retaining walls shall not exceed 30 inches in height except along a maximum 15 foot section of facade length. - 5.
-If grade change is more than 12 feet along a single block face, entrance requirements may c.
-Regulations for Residential and other Building Frontages.

-- be increased to one entrance per 80 feet of building frontage. - 6.
+If grade change is more than 12 feet along a single block face, entrance requirements may be increased to one entrance per 80 feet of building frontage. - 6.
 Building entrances adjacent to the street should be within 3 feet of the elevation of the adjacent sidewalk, unless utilizing the PC District building types.